List of Downton Abbey characters: Princess Alexandra, 2nd Duchess of Fife

-Princess Alexandra, Duchess of Fife & wife of Prince Arthur of Connaught (Lisa Dillon) appears in the third film.
+Princess Arthur of Connaught, Duchess of Fife (Lisa Dillon) is a wife of Prince Arthur of Connaught and niece of King George V appears in the third film.
 She was invited to a ball in London, which was also being attended by the Crawleys, but when the hostess Lady Petersfield (Joely Richardson) learned about Mary's divorce, she immediately turned the Crawleys out of the ball before the Princess' arrival in order to avoid the Princess and (by extension the Royal Family) being seen to be associated with a divorcee.
 When Harold Levinson gets to hear about this act of social exclusion, he predicts that in future the British people will adopt a more liberal stance towards divorcees.
-(Note: which would truly occur following the shock of the Edward VIII's abdication to marry a divorcee 6 years after the film is set.)
+(Note: which would truly occur following the shock of Edward VIII's abdication to marry a divorcee, Wallis Simpson, 6 years after the film is set.)

 Noël Coward

 Noël Coward (Arty Froushan) is a playwright, actor, and singer who is a friend of Guy Dexter and Thomas Barrow.
 He appeared in the third film and is hinted to be a homosexual.
 (Note: In real life, it is considered that Coward might have had a homosexual relationship with his patron Philip Streatfeild.)
 The Crawleys first see Coward during a performance of his play Bitter Sweet in London before going backstage to reunite with him, Guy and Thomas.
 Coward later visits Downton with Guy and Thomas.
-Coward's visit to Dowton is utilised by the Crawleys to rehabiliate the divorcee Mary's standing within the county, as the local gentry who had previously shunned the family, now turned up to interact with the famous composer.
+Coward's visit to Dowton is utilised by the Crawleys to rehabilitate the divorcee Mary's standing within the county, as the local gentry who had previously shunned the family, now turned up to interact with the famous composer.
 He gets along easily with the staff and has a conversation with Molesley, who inadvertently provides the title for Coward's upcoming play, Private Lives, which is inspired by Mary's divorce.